North Dakota State University: History

-Founding
+19th century

 The bill founding North Dakota Agricultural College (NDAC) was signed on March 8, 1890, one year after North Dakota became a state and seven years after initial plans to start an agricultural college in the northern portion of the Dakota Territory.
 NDAC was established as North Dakota's land-grant institution.

-On October 15, 1890, Horace E. Stockbridge became the first NDAC president and the Board of Trustees was formed.
+On October 15, 1890, Horace E. Stockbridge became the first NDAC president and the board of trustees was formed.
 Classes were initially held in six classrooms rented from Fargo College.
-A provisional course was held on January 6, 1891, and the first regular class of students was admitted on September 8, 1891.
-College Hall (Old Main), completed in 1892, was the first building and consisted of offices, classrooms, and a library.
+The first class of students were admitted on September 8, 1891.
+College Hall (Old Main) was completed in 1892 and was the first building on campus.

 20th century

 In 1908, the school's alma mater "The Yellow and The Green" was written and a year later the school's official colors, Yellow and Green, were selected.
-In 2015 a change was made where only the first verse of the alma mater is recognized by the university.
+In 2015 a change was made where only the first verse of the alma mater is recognized by the university, due to ethnic references in the third stanza.

 NDAC continued to grow and was renamed North Dakota State University on November 8, 1960, after a statewide referendum.
 The name change was to reflect the increasing field of study breadth of the institution.